Creating a Professional Online Presence

 My Online Presence

-While starting and maintaining a professional online presence may seem unnecessary to some, I've come to believe the benefits far outweigh the negatives of not having one.
+While starting and maintaining a professional online presence may seem unnecessary to some, I've come to believe the benefits far outweigh the negatives.
 I hope to contribute what I've learned to the online community and document my thoughts and lessons learned for the future.